ndjadi/sw-summit-cloud-workshop/README.md

 #### 4. Configure Kinesis Data Analytics :
 Navigate to Kinesis Data Analytics and create a new SQL application.
-Connect it to the "sw-stream" Kinesis Data Stream and use this query :
+Connect it to the "**sw-stream**" Kinesis Data Stream and use this query :

 ```sql
 CREATE OR REPLACE STREAM "TEMP_STREAM" (